justicedemocrats/new-site/src/pages/nominate-pages/index.md

         type: textarea
     title: Tell Us How Your Nominee Is Spending Their Time
   - display: candidate
+    preface: >-
+      Make a case drawing direct connections between characteristics about your nominee and characteristics about your district that show them to be a good match to represent the district
     questions:
       - label: ' '
         max_length: '200'